readthedocs/sphinx-hoverxref/docs/index.rst

       .. code-block:: rst

-         This will :hoverxreftooltip:`show a tooltip <hoverxref:hoverxref>` in the linked words.
+         This will :hoverxreftooltip:`show a tooltip <hoverxref_file:hoverxref_section>` in the linked words.

       it will be rendered to:

-      This will :hoverxreftooltip:`show a tooltip <hoverxref:hoverxref>` in the linked words.
+      This will :hoverxreftooltip:`show a tooltip <hoverxref_file:hoverxref_section>` in the linked words.

    .. tab:: Modal style